Basic

 Cruisers

-Cruisers are the base unit for a T2 fleet, with various weapons that make it good against smaller ships and hovers, a large amount of health to withstand a lot of fire, and an anti-sub weapon.
-Cruisers have a decent but not overwhelming matchup against every type of T1 ship, so they will win against an equal cost T1 fleet but lose against larger T1 fleet.
+Cruisers are the base unit for a T2 fleet, with strong weapons vs. smaller ships and hovers, a large amount of health, and an anti-sub weapon.
+Cruisers have a decent but not overwhelming matchup against every type of T1 ship, so they will win against an equal cost T1 fleet but lose against larger T1 fleets.

 Fast Assault Submarines